rahulranjansah/pulsesuite/README.md

 # PulseSuite

 PulseSuite is a high-performance computational physics toolkit for simulating ultrafast laser-matter interactions in semiconductor quantum structures.
 It implements the Semiconductor Bloch Equations (SBEs) coupled with Pseudo-Spectral Time Domain (PSTD) electromagnetic field propagation methods to model quantum wire and quantum well systems under intense optical excitation.
+This code inherits from the my professor advisor [Jeremy R. Gulley](https://www.furman.edu/people/jeremy-r-gulley/) and his collaborators codebase orginally written in Fortran.
+(Work in progress not the complete codebase)

 ## Core Physics